 - Assuming you don’t have to worry.
 If you’re liable for duties, taxes and fees, you should take ownership.

 - Failing to account for other costs.
 Having the right tariff and rate of duty is only half the battle.
 Shipping costs, cargo insurance, and transaction taxes all contribute to landed cost.
-This is covered in more detail in the Shipping Basics chapter.
+This is covered in more detail in the Shipping Basics guide.

 - Making last-minute guesses.
 Trying to handle international tax compliance on the fly is risky and can cause costly mistakes.

 - Passing the buck.
 Asking freight forwarders to estimate the correct rate of duty may be convenient, but unless they’re customs brokers too, they won’t be penalized if they get it wrong.

 - Misdeclaring or undervaluing.
 Customs is on the lookout for importers who lowball shipment value to get under the de minimis threshold, or misidentify products to pay a lower tariff.